pstefanovic/grpc-load-balancing/README.md

 kubectl logs -f -l app=client --container client -n canary
 ```

-Observe that RPC are balanced between server-v1 instances, while server-v2 is not getting any traffic.
+Observe that RPCs are balanced between server-v1 instances while server-v2 is not getting any traffic.
-Let's update client proxy configuration by adding server-v2 as lbendpoint to server cluster definition:
+Let's update the client proxy configuration by adding server-v2 as `lbendpoint` to the server cluster definition:

 ```yaml
 ...